notmaintained/pnd/README.md

-# pnd
+# Pnd

-pnd is a minimal set of non-OO micro-libraries for PHP 5.3+.
+Pnd is a minimal set of non-OO micro-libraries for PHP 5.3+.

 ## Need Less?